Jordan-Boulton1/woof-wash-grooming/README.md

 #### Appointment Page

-- **Book An Appointment**: The section offers an online booking form with a built in date picker for scheduling grooming sessions, streamlining the appointment process.
+- **Book An Appointment**: The section offers an online booking form with a built-in date picker for scheduling grooming sessions, streamlining the appointment process.
 This adds value to the site by enhancing user convenience and operational efficiency, and benefits users by providing a simple, quick way to secure grooming services for their pets.

 ![screenshot](https://github.com/Jordan-Boulton1/woof-wash-grooming/blob/main/documentation/readme/features/appointment-page-form.png)
 ![screenshot](https://github.com/Jordan-Boulton1/woof-wash-grooming/blob/main/documentation/readme/features/appointment-page-date-picker.png)